innative-sdk/innative/README.md

 A prebuilt version of this image is [available here](https://cloud.docker.com/u/blackhole12/repository/docker/blackhole12/innative)

 ## Targeting inNative
+To build a shared library that does not rely on WASI, you can use `wasm_malloc.c` and clang:

+    clang your_program.c wasm_malloc.c -o your_program.wasm --target=wasm32-unknown-unknown-wasm -nostdlib --optimize=3 -Xlinker --no-entry -Xlinker --export-dynamic

+inNative supports sourcemaps and, if present, will generate debug info for the original language that was compiled to WebAssembly.
+With C++, inNative can automatically extract the debug information generated by clang: simply add `-g` (and remove optimizations), and the resulting wasm module will have the necessary debug information embedded inside of it.
+Compile this webassembly module with the DEBUG flag enabled and inNative will automatically generate debugging information from it.

+    clang your_program.c wasm_malloc.c -g -o your_program.wasm --target=wasm32-unknown-unknown-wasm -nostdlib --optimize=0 -Xlinker --no-entry -Xlinker --export-dynamic

 No compiler fully supports inNative, because current WebAssembly compilers target *web embeddings* and make assumptions about which functions are available.
 For now, try building webassembly modules that have no dependencies, as these can always be run on any webassembly implementation.
 True C interop is provided via two special compiler functions, `_innative_to_c` and `_innative_from_c`.
-These can be used to acquire C pointers to WebAssembly memory to pass to other functions, and to convert C pointers into a form that can be manipulated by WebAssembly. **However**, it is not possible to safely manipulate outside memory pointers, so `_innative_` pointers can only be accessed when not in strict mode. inNative also provides a [custom `cref` extension](https://github.com/innative-sdk/innative/wiki/inNative-cref-Extension) that automatically converts WebAssembly indexes into C pointers for external C functions.
+These can be used to acquire C pointers to WebAssembly memory to pass to other functions, and to convert C pointers into a form that can be manipulated by WebAssembly. **However**, it is not possible to safely manipulate outside memory pointers, so using these intrinsics can invalidate the sandbox, and by default you must enable them explicitly using the C Import whitelist. inNative also provides a [custom `cref` extension](https://github.com/innative-sdk/innative/wiki/inNative-cref-Extension) that automatically converts WebAssembly indexes into C pointers for external C functions.

 The [WebIDL bindings proposal](https://github.com/WebAssembly/webidl-bindings) will make it easier to target native C environments, and hopefully compilers will make it easier to target non-web embeddings of WebAssembly.